davenquinn/cesium-martini/README.md

 in a terrain tile — levels of detail are calibrated to what Cesium needs to render visually pleasing output at a given zoom level.

-A smarter and more parsimonious solution would save triangles for tiles to prioritize generating meshes from lower-zoom tiles levels over requesting higher-resolution data.
-Done correctly, this could lead to an extremely data-efficient and adaptive terrain render, but some thought will have to go into how to organize this.
+A smarter and more parsimonious solution would use much lower zoom levels for terrain than imagery, using the full resolution of the dataset in mesh construction.
+Done correctly, this could lead to an extremely data-efficient and adaptive terrain render, but this seems to run somewhat counter to how Cesium internally manages levels of detail, and some thought will have to go into how to organize this.
 Ideally, someone familiar with the inner workings of Cesium would provide some guidance here.